 EXPANDED PROGRAMME ON IMMUNISATION (EPI)

-The national coverage of all antigens in the regular EPI programme has improved.
+The national coverage of all antigens in the regular EPI program has improved.
 DPT3, Polio3 and Measles coverage has increased by more than 8.0 percent compared to the last fiscal year.
 Hepatitis 3 coverage has gone to 89.1 percent.
 TT2 to pregnant women has increased by more than 6.0 percent.
-School Immunization programme has been initiated.
+School Immunization program has been initiated.
 Last yearâ€™s measles campaign had a significant positive impact in terms of a reduction in measles outbreaks, measles cases and more importantly, a reduction in deaths.

 Intensified National Immunisation Days (NIDs) were conducted as in previous years.
 These activities made substantial contributions toward the goal of maintaining Nepal polio-free.

 The proportion of malnourished children decreased to 8.6 from 10.5 in the last fiscal year and growth monitoring coverage and the average number of growth monitoring visit has also increased.
 Vitamin A capsules were distributed to 100.0 percent targeted 6 to 59 months children.
 More pregnant women received iron tablets during this fiscal year compared to the previous fiscal year.
 However, the reliability of reporting in terms of duplication and compliance need to be assessed to ensure the quality of service.